 The most reoccurring feedback I've gotten about my overall thesis is to leverage my extensive history as a maker to create physical products that support the final deliverable.
-This is a problem because what I've proposed for a product thus far has not meet the requirements of the class– amounting to six weeks worth of effort.
+I am now manipulating metal wire to build semi-flexible structures and hot-forming plastic bottles to add this back into my work.

 Now there are 70 days left.